 The Designer's Guide Community is built around the contributions of its members.
 Most chose to contribute through discussions on the Forum, but some go so far as to write and contribute either papers or models.
 So if you have some special knowledge you would like to share, or if some useful and well-written models, please consider submitting them.

-This model is the companion to an article that describes issues in the way flicker noise is modeled in Verilog-A and device model implementation of various commercial simulators.
-The article is Flicker Noise Formulations in Compact Models by Geoffrey Coram, et al, and has been accepted for publication in IEEE Transactions on CAD sometime in 2020.
+A paper that describes how to write flicker noise models such that they are compatible with RF simulation is in the process of being published.
+Flicker Noise Formulations in Compact Models by Geoffrey Coram, et al has been accepted for publication in IEEE Transactions on CAD sometime in 2020.

-If you are concerned about the accuracy of your RF noise simulations or simply want to understand a little more about flicker noise, then you should read this article.
+You should read this article if you are concerned about the accuracy of your RF noise simulations or simply want to understand a little more about flicker noise.